ayushchandra97/Weather-App-ReactJS/README.md

 It also uses react-error-boundary to handle errors and show a fallback UI.

-More Features I'm working on are incorporating max and min temperatures, 3 hour 5 days forecast, and improving the UI.
+More Features I'm working on are incorporating max and min temperatures, 3 hour forecast for 5 days , and improving the UI.